jkone27/jkone27.github.io/cv.md

 * **Travix International**: OTA, Online Ticketing Agency, 2020, Backoffice Area.
 C#/F# (.net) worked on some node.js and java reactive spring services as well to a smaller extent.
 Currently working on migrations after acquisition from TRIP.COM group, migrating customers and the account domain with TRIP api integrations, in progress.
-Worked in different dev teams, moving along the back office area, following projects within the domain of flight ticketing automation, schedule changes, baggage and seat product fulfilment (EMDs), customer integration, authentication systems, order management, and customer service.
+Worked in different dev teams, moving along the back office area, following projects within the domain of flight ticketing automation, schedule changes, baggage and seat product fulfilment (EMDs), account services, authentication systems, order management, and customer service.
 Integration with supplier systems for internal and B2B ticket transactions.
 Following architecture design, coding and deliverables together with product-owner, running regular alignment sessions for the team and collaborating with other teams, stakeholders and managers to deliver new features and adjust the software quality.
 Technology in use was mostly aspnetcore HTTP microservices, ef-core for ORM, google cloud deployments with K8s or VMs (using legacy aspnet apps on IIS), estafette.io for ci/cd and terraform for infrastructure and resources provisioning system.